searls/fypm/README.md

 Unlike most "open source", this license grants you full access to view the source—and literally nothing else.

 Anyone is free to use and adapt this license for their own purposes.
+(Ironically, the FYPM License itself is licensed under the [WTFPL](https://en.wikipedia.org/wiki/WTFPL).)

 ## License Text